 PURPOSE | Protect the Company from potential litigation and/or competitive risks associated with terminations without just cause. |

-TERMINATION INDEMNITY | CEO: For the role of CEO: equal to two years of fixed remuneration (in line with Recommendation 2009/385/EC) in the case of early termination of a term or non-renewal, as well as resignation justified by a reduction of delegated powers.
+Termination indemnity CEO: for the role of CEO: equal to two years of fixed remuneration (in line with Recommendation 2009/385/EC) in the case of early termination of a term or non-renewal, and in cases of dismissal for just cause following an essential reduction of powers.
 For the role of General Manager: indemnity in the case of consensual termination equal to two years of fixed and short-term remuneration, within the limits of the protections established in the collective bargaining agreement(b) (CCNL).
 Indemnities are not due in the event of dismissal for “just cause” and resignation not justified by a reduction of delegated powers.
-MSRs: For Managers with Strategic Responsibilities, as for all Eni executives, there are various treatments agreed upon individually based on criteria established by Eni for cases of retirement incentives which take into account the role held and performance, within the limits of the protections established in the same CCNL(b) which call for, in the case of terminations without just cause, a maximum of three years of total actual remuneration, including the notice. |
+MSRs: for Managers with Strategic Responsibilities, as for all Eni executives, there are various treatments agreed upon individually based on criteria established by Eni for cases of retirement incentives which take into account the role held and performance, within the limits of the protections established in the same CCNL(b) which call for, in the case of terminations without just cause, a maximum of three years of total actual remuneration, including the notice. |

-NON-COMPETE AGREEMENT | CEO: The continuation of the non-compete agreement already activated by the Board of Directors on March 14, 2019.
-Agreement Requirements • validity: 18 months; • non-compete constraints: for the Oil & Gas sector these include 19 countries, updated to also include companies in the Circular Economy sector.
+Non-compete agreement CEO: the continuation of the non-compete agreement already activated by the Board of Directors on March 14, 2019.
+Agreement Requirements • validity: 18 months; • non-compete constraints: for the Oil & Gas sector, this includes 19 countries, updated to also include companies in the Circular Economy sector.
 Agreement Payment • fixed component: €1.8 million; • variable component: determined as a function of the average of results for the STI Plan in the previous three years, between €500,000 (performance target) and €1,000,000 (maximum performance).
-MSRs: Only for cases of termination presenting high-competitive risks relating to the nature of the position; payment based on current remuneration levels and the extension of period and commitments undertaken. |
+MSRs: only for cases of termination presenting high-competitive risks relating to the nature of the position; payment based on current remuneration levels and the extension of period and commitments undertaken. |

 (a) Prepared pursuant to Article 114-bis of Legislative Decree 58 of February 24, 1998 and Article 84-bis of the Consob Issuers Regulation (resolution 11971 of May 14, 1999), published on the Company’s website in the “Governance/Remuneration” section in compliance with current regulations.

-(b) In cases of termination not due to just cause, CCNL protections call for up to a maximum of 36 months of total remuneration (fixed remuneration, variable short and long-term incentives, benefits), including that due by way of notice indemnity, consistent with national regulations (Article 2121, Civil Code).
+(b) In cases of termination not due to just cause, CCNL protections call for up to a maximum of 36 months of total remuneration (fixed remuneration, variable short and long-term incentives, benefits), including that due by way of notice indemnity, consistent with national regulations (article 2121, Civil Code).

-In compliance with the provisions of the Issuers Regulation, the table below reports the remuneration accrued in 2023 by Directors, Statutory Auditors, the Chief Executive Officer and General Manager and other Chief Operating Officers, and, in aggregate form, Managers with Strategic Responsibilities.
+In compliance with the provisions of the Issuers Regulation, the table below reports the remuneration accrued in 2024 by Directors, Statutory Auditors, the Chief Executive Officer and General Manager and other Chief Operating Officers, and, in aggregate form, Managers with Strategic Responsibilities.
 The remuneration received from subsidiaries and/or associates, except that waived or paid to the Company, are shown separately.
 All parties who filled these roles during the period are included, even if they only held office for a fraction of the year.

 In particular: